kwzm/node-iofile-addon/README.md

 # node-iofile-addon
 A node c++ addon to I/O file.
 Just a example to learn how to write c++ addon.
+There are two types: use native code and use boost lib.

 ## Usage